nasiridrishi/FocusHive/services/buddy-service/HEALTH_ENDPOINT_FIX.md

 ```

 ## Root Cause
 The Spring Boot Actuator endpoints are configured to run on a **separate management port (8088)** while the main application runs on port 8087.
-This is a security best practice that isolates management endpoints from application endpoints.
+When requests to `/actuator/*` were made on port 8087, Spring was treating them as static resource requests, leading to the NoResourceFoundException.

 ## Solution

+### Implementation
+1. **Created ActuatorRedirectController**: A REST controller that handles `/actuator/**` requests on port 8087 and returns informative JSON responses with proper guidance
+2. **Updated ActuatorMvcConfig**: Configured MVC to not treat actuator paths as static resources
+3. **Modified SimpleSecurityConfig**: Allowed access to `/actuator/**` paths on port 8087 to return the guidance messages

 ### Port Configuration
 - **Application Port**: 8087 (main application endpoints)